Logo of Pest Crews

 Ames's blend of urban spaces, parks, and nearby natural areas makes it a habitat for a variety of wildlife.
 Understanding which animals you might encounter is the first step in managing them effectively.

 • Raccoons: These intelligent, dexterous animals are frequent culprits for attic invasions, often using chimneys or damaged roof vents as entry points.
-They can also rummage through unsecured garbage cans and have been known to inhabit storm drains1.
+They can also rummage through unsecured garbage cans and have been known to inhabit storm drains.

 • Bats: Small openings in eaves or roofs can allow bats to enter attics, especially in spring and fall.
-It's important to note that bats are protected in Iowa due to their ecological benefits, and their removal requires specific, non-harmful procedures1.
+It's important to note that bats are protected in Iowa due to their ecological benefits, and their removal requires specific, non-harmful procedures.

 • Birds: Most native birds are protected by federal law.
 Problems often arise when birds like sparrows or starlings nest in vents or create noise and mess on structures1.